The Criminal Code: Radio

 The Criminal Code was presented on Philip Morris Playhouse March 2, 1952.
 The 30-minute adaptation starred Dane Clark and University of Minnesota student Peggy Baskerville.

 Foreign-language versions

 A Spanish-language version entitled El código penal was directed by Phil Rosen, which stars Barry Norton, María Alba, and Carlos Villarías.
 It had its world premiere in Mexico City on February 19, 1931, followed by its American opening in San Juan, Puerto Rico on March 14, and the New York opening on April 14, 1931.

 A French version entitled Criminel was produced in 1932 by Forrester-Parant Productions, and directed by Jack Forrester.
 It stars Harry Baur and Jean Servais, and made use of certain scenes from the English-language version.

 Remakes

 Columbia Pictures remade the picture as Penitentiary (1938).
-It was directed by John Brahm starring Walter Connolly and John Howard.
+It was directed by John Brahm and starred Walter Connolly and John Howard.

-The film was remade again by Columbia as Convicted (1950), directed by Henry Levin, and starring Glenn Ford and Broderick Crawford.
+The film was remade again by Columbia as Convicted (1950).
+It was directed by Henry Levin and starred Glenn Ford and Broderick Crawford.